Statistics With R: A Short Course

 This course is designed as an introduction to R for those who are looking to use R for applied statistical tasks.
 Topics include data coding and management as well how to perform basic descriptive, bivariate, and multivariate analyses.
 We will also address the fundamentals of programming in R, using plots to explore data, and how R can simplify the process of exporting the results from statistical analyses.
 To be clear, this course does not teach the principles of data management or statistical analysis.
 Instead, it assumes prior knowledge of these topics and focuses on explaining how they can be implemented in R.

-Starting June 20, we are offering this seminar as a 4-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Starting March 12, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
 Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 *We understand that finding time to participate in livestream courses can be difficult.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session and will be accessible for four weeks after the seminar, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.